jeremylynch83/drjeremylynch/master/master.md

 ---

 A dural arteriovenous fistula (DAVF) creates an abnormal connection between high-pressure arteries and low-pressure veins, bypassing the normal capillary network.
 This abnormal shunting of blood can cause a number of problems.
 The entry of arterial blood into the venous system raises venous pressure, and since veins are not designed to handle such force, they may stretch, dilate or even rupture, which can lead to bleeding in or around the brain.

 In some cases, blood flows backwards within the veins, a process known as venous reflux.
 This congestion reduces normal blood flow in parts of the brain or spinal cord, which over time can injure tissue and produce symptoms such as weakness, numbness or seizures.
-A DAVF may also divert blood away from healthy brain or spinal tissue, depriving it of oxygen and nutrients and thereby causing further neurological problems.
+A DAVF may also divert blood away from healthy brain or spinal tissue, depriving it of oxygen and nutrients and thereby causing further neurological problems such as early dementia.

 The exact effects depend on the location of the fistula.
 For example, when a DAVF occurs near the ear, patients may develop pulsatile tinnitus, a rhythmic whooshing sound that follows the heartbeat.

 Not everyone with a DAVF develops symptoms.
 When symptoms do occur, they can vary widely depending on the location of the DAVF and the way it affects blood flow.
 Some people develop symptoms gradually, while others may notice them suddenly.